 According to JD Power and Associates data, American Car buyers paid an average of $51,668 for a new electric vehicle in November 2023, compared to $44,112 for an ICEV.
 This difference in price to consumers seems negligible, especially when considering the maintenance and fueling expenses associated with an ICEV versus the electric vehicle.
 However, the price and cost estimates ignore enormous government subsidies to the manufacturers that are ultimately born by the US taxpayer.

 An analysis performed by Brent Bennett and Jason Isaac of the Texas Public Policy Foundation, published in October 2023, identified the total cost, many of these hidden costs to US taxpayers, of adoption of electric vehicle technology.
-These costs are based on the current US electric vehicle market share of 8% and projects an increase in these costs when market share increases.
-Besides the direct state and federal subsidies the electric vehicle buyers receive, the manufacturers in 2021 received nearly $22 billion tax credits to subsidize the retail price of the EV to the ultimate buyer.
+These costs are based on the current US electric vehicle market share of 8% and project an increase in these costs when market share increases.
+Besides the direct state and federal subsidies, the electric vehicle buyers receive, the manufacturers in 2021 received nearly $22 billion tax credits to subsidize the retail price of the EV to the ultimate buyer.

 Social Cost of Operating an Electric Vehicle